Moving towards a sustainable future

-As de-carbonisation and sustainability continue to move up business, government and consumer agendas, the media landscape for brands operating within the sector is becoming increasingly competitive.
-There are new businesses emerging each week claiming to be champions of sustainability, so how can you make your brand stand out from the crowd?
+As de-carbonisation and sustainability continue to move up business, government and consumer agendas, the media landscape for brands operating within the sector are becoming increasingly competitive.
+New businesses are emerging each week claiming to be champions of sustainability.
+Therefore brands need to know how to position themselves to stand out from the crowd?

 The world of PR is all about finding the perfect time to send your press release to journalists.
 It might seem simple, but it’s not.
 It’s about seeing the perfect opportunity to link a client story when a hot news story has just come out.
-Once you’ve spotted your opportunity, then journalists will happily talk about your side of a story and link it to the brand or agenda that was mentioned.
-This is a chance for a company to comment on the news or join the discussion and make sure that your brand’s name is mentioned in national media.
+Once you’ve spotted your opportunity, then journalists will happily talk about your side of a story.
+They can then link it to the brand or agenda that was mentioned.
+This provides a chance for a company to comment on the news or join the discussion.
+Therefore ensuring that your brand’s name is mentioned in national media.

 As an example, we worked with online affordable renewable energy, Octopus Energy, to support their media relations and creative campaigns.
 We established the CEO as a go-to industry commentator on all things energy and sustainability-related by hijacking the news.
 This resulted in 140 pieces of coverage, 48 national articles and 5 broadcast appearances.

 If you’re on Twitter or Instagram, you’ll be aware of all those awareness days going on daily.
 This can help PR and brands build together their content calendar in advance.
-If you’re a sustainable brand you might want to participate in Zero Waste Week (September) and show how you can join the debate.
+If you’re a sustainable brand you might want to participate in Zero Waste Week.
+This will allow you to join the debate and showcase your brand.
 It’s always a good idea to coincide product launches with relevant news-worthy occasions, which gives a journalist two topics in one.

 Finding the right journalist:

-Good news is, editors and journalists are happy to engage with the topic of sustainability because for them it’s something that’s new and interesting and an ever-evolving discussion, but you must have your own view and unique point on it.
-They’re understanding that as an editor they must engage in sustainability because it’s the future; it’s not a trend that’s going to go away.
+The good news is, that editors and journalists are happy to engage with the topic of sustainability because for them it’s new and interesting and an ever-evolving discussion, but you must have your own view and unique point on it.
+They’re understanding that an editor must engage in sustainability because it’s the future; it’s not a trend that’s going to go away.
 So, finding the right journalist who is happy to cover a sustainable and ethical story is crucial.
 At The PHA Group, we have long-established relationships with journalists across print, broadcast, online and influencers.
 We’ll always push the story to the right journalist, knowing exactly what will pique their interest.

-Thought leadership is great for showing that your leadership team or even you care about your work or business and show your commitment by explaining your goal to a wide audience.
-It’s a great opportunity to show that you’re an expert in your field and why you want to pioneer a sustainable message for your business and show the media that you have a genuine interest in the environment.
+Thought leadership is great for showing that your leadership team care about your work.
+Furthermore, it can showcase your commitment by allowing you to explaining your goal to a wide audience.
+It’s a great opportunity to show that you’re an expert in your field and why you want to pioneer a sustainable message for your business.
+Finally, it will show the media that you have a genuine interest in the environment.

-There’s so much to educate yourself on in order to be able to talk authentically about a sustainable project.
-Make sure you are media trained to ensure you know how to talk about your brand in a confident manner and that you’re ready for any questions propositioned by a journalist.
-If you’re watching Dragon’s Den, for example, you’ll see that investors are asking a lot of questions regarding business models and how sustainable their business really is, there’s no room for errors.
-Our team of experts can help you get ready for any questions and show you how to speak in front of the camera or whilst being recorded.
+There’s so much to educate yourself on to be able to talk authentically about a sustainable project.
+Make sure you are media trained to ensure you know how to talk about your brand confidently.
+This will allow you to be ready for any questions propositioned by a journalist.
+If you’re watching Dragon’s Den, for example, you’ll see that investors are asking a lot of questions regarding business models and how sustainable their business is.
+This leaves no room for errors.
+Our team of experts can help you get ready for any questions and show you how to speak in front of the camera.
 We have former journalists running workshops with brands to help them with any issue they might face.

 Use the right influencers:

 Finding the right influencers to represent your business or brand is key.
-We know that influencer marketing can be extremely effective to a business, but we also know that you can’t just go to any influencers, you need to do a lot of research before you approach them to understand who their audience is and what type of content they produce.
+We know that influencer marketing can be extremely effective for a business.
+However you can’t just go to any influencers.
+It is important you do a lot of research before you approach them to understand who their audience is and what type of content they produce.
 It’s about finding the right individuals that will support and engage with your ethics.
 Remember it is all about authenticity!

-We have a wide network of influencers we work with on a regular basis, where we incorporate a stringent vetting process.
+We have a wide network of influencers we work with regularly, where we incorporate a stringent vetting process.
 We recently worked with PHA client Ethique, the world’s first zero-waste beauty brand, to launch in the UK.
-One of our tactics was to engage with relevant influencers in the beauty, vegan and sustainable space to tap into their online communities.
+One of our tactics was to engage with relevant influencers in the beauty, vegan and sustainable space.
+This allowed the brand to tap into their online communities.
 This, in turn, helped raise brand awareness and generate interest in the product range.
 More than 16 influencers endorsed the brand on their social media channels, raving about the company’s eco-credentials and zero-waste promise, with a combined reach of 1.5 million.

 Create your own event:

-If you’re a sustainable brand in need of PR, please get in touch today to see how our team of experts can help you achieve your goals.
+If you’re a sustainable brand in need of PR or Digital services, please get in touch today to see how our team of experts can help you achieve your goals.